 Reconciliation is about building better relationships between Aboriginal and Torres Strait Islander peoples and the wider Australian community for the benefit of all Australians.
-Appreciation and respect for Aboriginal and Torres Strait Islander people is central to reconciliation and the Department of Commerce is proud to acknowledge and celebrate the rich and diverse culture and affinity with the land of Aboriginal and Torres Strait Islander peoples.
+Appreciation and respect for Aboriginal and Torres Strait Islander people is central to reconciliation and the Department of Mines, Industry Regulation and Safety is proud to acknowledge and celebrate the rich and diverse culture and affinity with the land of Aboriginal and Torres Strait Islander peoples.

 Our approach is to create real work and career opportunities for Aboriginal and Torres Strait Islanders.
 We will guide, mentor and support people of Aboriginal and Torres Strait Islander descent who are working with us to allow them to fully realise and achieve their abilities and goals.